 - Then restart Windows 10.

-Some users have also confirmed that toggling the sync option off and then back on can also fix the issue.
+Some readers have also confirmed that toggling the sync option off and then back on can also fix the issue.
 As such, you might not need to leave syncing off.

-Do you have another fix for the Save a Theme error?
+Do you have another solution for this issue?
 If so, feel free to share it below.

 Still having issues?
 Fix them with this tool: